"Dancing with the Surgeon"- A Brief look at the Biomechanics of Dance and Injury Prevention. Click here for the presentation

 That is why Estes urges parents to be especially careful in managing their child's dance training.
 His basic advice:

 Of all dance forms, ballet has the highest rate of injury, Estes said, and among young ballet dancers a single maneuver is the most problematic.

 The rite of passage in ballet in which dancers begin dancing on the tips of their toes, known as going "en pointe," is a little like the curveball in youth baseball.
 Start doing it too soon, and trouble is likely to follow, Estes said.

 Conventional wisdom holds that children can begin to dance en pointe at age 12, but that's just a rule of thumb, he said.
 Not all 12-year-olds are the same.

 "It's a matter of understanding where a child is in the developmental phase," Estes said.

 For both youth and professional dancers, the prognosis for most injuries has improved as both treatment options and awareness of injuries have grown, he said.
 While about 90 percent of professional ballerinas will have at least one significant injury during their careers, most injuries are now manageable.

-In that program, under Dr. Lyle Micheli, Estes treated dancers from the Boston Ballet and a host of other dance programs, and said he first came to appreciate what it's like to sit in the audience and watch a ballerina that he treated perform.
+In that program, under Dr. Lyle Micheli, Estes treated dancers from the Boston Ballet and a host of other dance programs, and said he first came to appreciate what it is like to sit in the audience and watch a ballerina who he treated perform.